Kali Puja

 Jharkhand, Odisha, Assam, and Tripura.
 Along with the neighbouring country of Bangladesh.

 History

 Descriptions of Kali in Sanskrit texts from the late medieval period point to her growing popularity alongside other goddesses.
-She appears in the vernacular genre of mangalkavya in the 17th century, and the Kalikamangalkavya describes worship to Kali.
+She appears in the vernacular genre of mangalkavya in the 17th century, and the Kalikamangalkavya describes worship of Kali.

 Kali Puja is a major festival in West Bengal.
 Kali Puja became widespread in the eighteenth century through patrons.
 In Bengal during the 18th century, King Krishnachandra of Nadia also made this puja wide spread.
 Kali Puja saw a surge in popularity in the 19th century, coinciding with the rise in prominence of the Kali devotee Sri Ramakrishna among Bengalis.
 This period marked a significant shift, as affluent landowners began to sponsor the festival extensively, leading to grander and more elaborate celebrations.

 Significance

 Kali Puja is a reminder for devotees that they depend on Kali, who can be either compassionate or wrathful, and thus their life is fragile.